Selecting / Querying¶

 Query

-Call .list_full() to return a list of Windturbine and .list_gearbox() to return a list of Gearbox.
+Call .list_full() to return a list of Windturbine and .list_nacelle() to return a list of Nacelle.

 Autocomplete¶